The charnes--cooper transformation and fractional programs with convex polynomials: Conclusions

 \subsection{Acknowledgments}

-The final version of the paper was completed when the three authors were visiting the Vietnam Institute for Advanced Study in Mathematics (VIASM); they are grateful to the Institute for its hospitality and support.
+A part of this work was completed while the three authors were visiting the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+They are grateful to the Institute for its hospitality and support.
+The authors also wish to thank Prof. Feng Guo of Dalian University of Technology for suggesting the use of the high-degree perturbation method and for many fruitful discussions.